 Golden Retrievers can go between 3-5 days without eating as long as they remain hydrated.
 However, you should call your vet if your dog has refused to eat for more than 48 hours, as he could be sick.
 In any case, unhealthy, underweight, young, elderly, or pregnant dogs will need medical attention sooner.

-Sick dogs, like, humans, need to eat sooner than later.
-Don’t worry if your dog doesn’t eat for a day or two, as he will be okay as long as he is staying hydrated and not suffering from sickness or diarrhea.
+Sick dogs, like humans, need to eat sooner rather than later.
+Don’t worry if your dog doesn’t eat for a day or two, as he will be okay as long as he stays hydrated and does not suffer from sickness or diarrhea.

 How Do I Get My Golden Retriever to Eat?